On this page you will find:

 Life can be unexpected, and there may be a time when you are considering withdrawing from one or more classes.
 Here are a few potential impacts to consider before you do so:

 Beginning the day after add/drop period through the 20th day of the term, students may withdraw (with a "W" grade) from classes in MyCSUSM.

-Beginning the 21st day of the term, students must submit an Academic Withdrawal petition with supporting documentation to email@example.com in order to request a withdrawal.
+Beginning the 21st day of the term, students must submit a Withdrawal petition with supporting documentation in order to request a withdrawal.
 Through the end of the 12th week, petitions are reviewed by the faculty and department chair, dean, or dean's designee.
 After the 12th week of the term, petitions are reviewed by a presidential appointee.
+(See timeline below).

 Undergraduate students are limited to a total of 18 units of withdrawals (W grades) over their entire undergraduate career.
 Students may view an unofficial transcript, which includes W grades in MyCSUSM (see Academics > View Unofficial Transcript).